Sharon Van Etten

 Saturday 7 March – Golden Plains Festival.
 More information at Golden Plains website.

 Sunday 8 March – A Festival Called PANAMA, Tasmania.
-Tickets on sale through their website on Monday December 1st.
+Tickets on sale through their website.

 Mistletone, The Music, 4ZZZ, 2SER & Triple R present the return of Brooklyn singer-songwriter Sharon Van Etten and her stunning band.